Your Nervous System is Stuck In Alert Mode?

 The way out isn’t to fight the sensations or calm them faster.
 It’s to teach your nervous system that those sensations aren’t dangerous in the first place.

-When your body stops feeling like a threat, the fear begins to fade.
+When your body stops feeling like a dangerous, unpredictable space, the fear begins to fade.

 And when the fear fades, the loop starts to unravel.